-You can also print them on your caps, sweaters, mugs, and other accessories or event giveaways.
+You can also print them on your mugs, T-shirts, sweaters, caps, and other accessories or event giveaways.
 Aside from your Nametag, you can add more designs, perhaps your favorite quote, to turn it into a statement shirt at the same time.

 - Phone lock screen or back cover: If you’re at social events, meetings, presentations, and trade shows, some people may ask for your handle so they can follow you on the spot.

 Save your prospective fans the hassle of typing your account name.
 Instead, show your phone screen and ask them to scan it with their app.